pudly/schmopera-hugo/content/articles/in-review-bluebeards-castle-erwartung.md

 date = "2015-05-06T17:07:00-04:00"
 lastmod = "2015-06-03T16:57:00-04:00"
 publishDate = "2015-05-09T09:29:00-04:00"
 short_description = "Last night I was able to check off one of my must-sees.
-For a while I felt like the only opera fan in Toronto who hadn't seen Robert Lepage's double bill of Bluebeard's Castle/Erwartung, but I fixed that.
-The production couldn't have brought more hype along with it, and I usually try and ignore hype so that it doesn't skew my otherwise fine enjoyment of a production.
+For a while I felt like the only opera fan in Toronto who hadn&#039;t seen Robert Lepage&#039;s double bill of Bluebeard&#039;s Castle/Erwartung, but I fixed that.
+The production couldn&#039;t have brought more hype along with it, and I usually try and ignore hype so that it doesn&#039;t skew my otherwise fine enjoyment of a production.
 The rumours turned out to be true, and I was amazed." slug = "in-review-bluebeards-castle-erwartung" title = "In review: Bluebeard&#039;s Castle/ Erwartung"
 +++